marioroy/mce-sandbox/README.md

 and [libprimesieve](https://github.com/kimwalisch/primesieve) were created next.
 They run faster than algorithm3.

-The demo folder is how I learned [Codon](https://github.com/exaloop/codon), a Python-like language that compiles to native machine code.
+The demos folder is how I learned [Codon](https://github.com/exaloop/codon), a Python-like language that compiles to native machine code.
 They run with limited usage, accepting one or two integers and `-p` options.
 Usage can be found at the top of the file.